-Because personal training and fitness is a pretty casual business, I usually tell people that Dockers and a Polo or button-down shirt with some comfortable shoes is enough to put you over the top with most managers.
+Because personal training is a casual business, I usually tell people that Dockers and a Polo or button-down shirt with some comfortable shoes are enough to put you over the top with most managers.

 But, for those who have a criminal record (especially if it's been fairly recent since getting out of prison), I'd say go above this and wear a suit and tie if possible.
 Again, the idea here is to try, as much as possible, to overshadow previous transgressions.

-Usually the manger or owner of the gym will want to interview people before they are hired.
+Usually, the manager or owner of the gym will want to interview people before they are hired.
 I believe getting the conviction out of the way immediately is the best way to get past it and move on.
-So, this is what I’d suggest you do.
+So, this is what I'd suggest you do.

 “Mr. Smith, before we proceed, I really want to be honest and let you know that 2 years ago I was in prison for car theft.
-I’ve been paroled and have turned my life around.
-Fitness is my passion and where I know I can do the most good in this world.
-I understand that this might hurt my chances of working with your organization but I believe in starting off with no secrets, so I wanted you to know.”
+I've been paroled and have turned my life around.
+Fitness and wellness is my passion and where I know I can do the most good in this world.
+I understand my previous mistakes may hurt my chances of working with your organization but I believe in starting off with no secrets, so I wanted you to know.”

 I think it's important to get the crime stuff out of the way quickly, because:

-1. It saves you time to move onto other opportunities (jobs) if they are not interested.
+1. It saves you time to move on to other opportunities (jobs) if they are not interested in you.

-It’s at the interview where all of your prior preparations―getting certified/ being educated, dressing well, speaking well, being honest ―will all come together to present the best case for employing you as possible.
+It's at the interview where all of your prior preparations―getting certified/ being educated, dressing well, speaking well, being honest ―will all come together to present the best case for them to employ you.

 See my Fitness Job Interview review post for more insights on what to expect and how to do well in the interview.